 SHIFT is a new initiative from the Center for Gender, Art, and Culture and will offer cultural opportunities such as a virtual book club, movie screenings and discussion, art projects, and factual workshops such as “How to Talk About Abortion.”

-Join us by filling out this Google form to receive news and information about SHIFT.
+ARRRGGHHH!
+The Google form didn’t collect emails!!!
+If you registered and particularly if you haven’t joined SHIFT yet, please fill out this new form and we will start filling you in on plans.
+Join us by filling it out to receive news and information about SHIFT.
 Open to anyone in the South Central NY region (Broome, Tioga, Chenango, Otsego and Delaware. or near Binghamton) Virtual events where possible.
 This initiative is funded in part by the Community Foundation of South Central New York.

 Link to interest form is here: https://forms.gle/Br4tFhq5Z4ewEgek9